mehboobhussain/journal/@@Today.md

 80 Push ups]-[5 Prayer]-[Type@ 60]-[Write 50w]-[Read 30m]-[Help]
 Related to: [[Current PI]]  [[@my projects]] to achieve [[@goals]]

 ### Things to do
+- [ ] cancel vaccination appointment
-- [ ] Send resume after going through the job profiles
+- [ ] Check Sunaina vaccination appointment
-- [ ] Ensure all NFR are mentioned in the MSA
+- [ ] Book session for decision making
-- [ ] Send the CDs to Shumyla in Lahore
+- [ ] Call Abbu, Fouzia, Munazzah and Khala

-- [ ] Send a disclaimer email to Fiona
+- [ ] Hisab for next month

 - [ ] Create the architectural diagram to reflect new set up of Orbit DB
 - [ ] Fill in the Tempo sheets
 - [ ] Check out all the value stream and what they are doing
 - [ ] Consolidate the disk usage on the laptop
 - [ ] Review [[War room]] actions and assign to the teams
 - [ ] What can be improved in architecture?
+- [ ] Ask Umar to give an overview of ERP finance for 1 hour
+- [ ] Design gate for orbit DB

 - [ ] Apply for jobs in Dubai - pending for few days
 - [ ] Create solution intent for Supplier master